 After login in via ssh into the instance as ‘ec2-user’, you may execute commands that require ‘root’ privileges by using the ‘sudo’ command.

 1. How much does SAP HANA One Portal cost?

-This is an example of cc2.8xlarge.
-Please visit AWS Pricing to get latest region specific pricing for both cc2.8xlarge and c3.8xlarge.
+Please visit AWS Pricing to get latest region specific detailed pricing either for cc2.8xlarge, c3.8xlarge or c4.8xlarge.

 SAP HANA One on cc2.8xlarge instance is offered at $0.99 per hour.
 AWS infrastructure costs are additional.

 Your total cost of using SAP HANA One will vary on your workload, but let us look at typical examples of always-on SAP HANA One for 30 days where Portal and HANA reside in the same AWS instance.